 4.1 Message structure

 Messages are given a fixed structure to make processing simpler.
-Each JSON message holds an author field, being the sender's ID; a message ID to prevent replay attacks and associate related messages; and an action, which at a high level dictates how each client should process the message.
+Each JSON message holds an author field, being the sender's ID, and an action, which at a high level dictates how each client should process the message.